iamtatha/healtoday/README.md

 # healtoday
-This is the common repository for all the works.
+This is the common repository for all the works of all modalities.